elm-messenger/messenger-docs/docs/helloworld/scene_layer.md

 :::tip
 By default, a scene is a `LayeredScene`.
 To create a `RawScene` without any layers, add the `--raw` argument when creating a scene.
 A raw scene doesn't include `SceneBase.elm` when created.
 However, if users try to add a component or a layer to a raw scene later, that file will automatically be created.

 Similarly, layers are created without the use of components by default.
 To generate a layer with components, add the `-c` or `--with-component` argument when creating the layer.
-If no components exist in the scene, a `Components` directory containing the `ComponentBase.elm` file will be created automatically.
+If no components exist in the scene, a `Components/` directory containing the `ComponentBase.elm` file will be created automatically.

 The functionality of each Elm file created by the template will be explained later.
 :::